 If you suffer from chronic back pain and have exhausted all treatment options before trying surgery, you think that after surgery your pain would be gone, right?
 In many cases, this is true, but for some people unfortunately, back surgery does not always equal pain relief.
 Post-laminectomy syndrome, also known as failed back surgery syndrome, is a chronic, painful condition that some patients develop after undergoing back surgery.
 This is what you should know.

 Post-laminectomy syndrome is not a diagnosis but rather a general term to describe a variety of chronic pain syndromes experienced by patients as they recover from a specific kind of back surgery called a laminectomy.

-The spine is comprised of bony vertebra stacked upon one another from the pelvis to the skull, which is designed to protect the spinal cord and its associated nerve roots.
-Each vertebra has an opening in the center which creates a canal for the spinal cord.
+Back pain usually originates in the nerves of the spine and the messages they send to the brain.
+The spine is comprised of vertebra stacked one upon another from the pelvis to the skull.
+This structure protects the spinal cord and its nerve roots.
 The lamina is a portion of the vertebrae that connects the spinous process (the protrusions felt on the back through the skin) to the main body of the bone.
-A laminectomy is a surgical procedure that removes the lamina and any associated bone spurs to relieve pressure on spinal nerves that can occur in a variety of back conditions2.

 - Surgical intervention at the wrong spinal level